contractautomataproject/ContractAutomataLib/README.md

 <h2>Architecture</h2>

-The architecture of FMCAT is is composed of three main packages:
+The architecture of the Contract Automata Tool is composed of three main packages:

 **com.mxgraph** This package contains the Java class `App.java`.
-This implements the GUI of FMCAT, and it is based on an existing framework called *mxGraph* for editing graphs in Java.
+This implements the GUI of the tool, and it is based on an existing framework called *mxGraph* for editing graphs in Java.
 The GUI is implemented starting from the BasicGraphEditor available in mxGraph.